 1. The Design Brief (1.5 Hours)

 The designer and client have a meaningful conversation about the client’s goals and general marketing strategy the logo is part of.
 Deliverables (the final files that the client receives) are defined.
-In this time, the designer may or may not consume one an a half cups of coffee.
+At this time, the designer may or may not consume one and a half cups of coffee.

-The first part of the logo design process involves a discussion with the client about the company’s services, goals, values, time scale, target market, competitors and visual aesthetic.
-We strive to gather as much relevant information from our client as possible over the phone, email, or in person.
+The first part of the logo design process involves a discussion with the client about the company’s services, goals, values, time scale, target market, competitors, and visual aesthetic.
+We strive to gather as much relevant information from our clients as possible over the phone, email, or in person.

 Answers to questions such as: What does your business do?
 What is its history? help us put the company into context and set the framework for our logo design options.

 Then we’ll ask: What is your goal for the logo?
 Here, clients might tell us something about their values, personality, tone, and way they do business.
 This will help us inject the message into the logo design.

 As far as personality goes, are they more masculine or feminine?
 Do they plan to attract a younger or more mature personality?
 Are they more playful or more serious?
 We want to learn what is appropriate for their clients.

 On top of this, we also want to learn about their competitors.
 Who are they?
 Is your company better positioned in the market than your competitors?
 How is your company different?
 These discussions can be more helpful for smaller companies that don’t know what exactly sets them apart from the competition.

 A brief discussion about their target market is also needed.
 We’ll ask questions such as:

 It’s also important for us to learn whether the company already has a visual aesthetic.
 If there’s an existing style guide (colors, fonts, etc.) established, we’ll determine if the same style should be carried into the new logo, or if the new logo should define a larger change in style.